 Over the last few years, the largest Vienna Christmas market, the Christkindlmarkt Rathausplatz, has upgraded to Wiener Weihnachtstraum (Vienna Christmas Dream).
 Explore where to find Christkindl now between punch, artisan decoration, a red-heart tree and an ice skating path.

-NOTE: According to the Vienna City Council, the Vienna Christmas markets will take place during the Corona pandemic.
-Details about stringent safety and hygiene measures at all markets are expected to be publicized by late September 2020.
+NOTE: According to the Vienna City Council, the Vienna Christmas markets will take place during the Corona pandemic, appylying stringent safety and hygiene measures.
+Due to the second lockdown in November, the Christkindlmarkt will likely open in early December.